 - Dramatic weight loss

 Topical solutions often come in sprays, foams, or oils.
-Rogaine (minoxidil) is a well-known FDA-approved topical cream that you can apply directly to the areas of hair loss.
-Most patients find that Rogaine can slow hair loss, but only about 10-15% report new hair growth.
+Rogaine (minoxidil) is a well-known FDA-approved topical cream that’s applied directly to the areas of hair loss.
+Most patients find that topical minoxidil solution can slow hair loss, but only about 10-15% report new hair growth.
 Similarly, topical Finasteride is thought to decrease DHT activity directly at the follicle site, helping promote hair density and slowing hair shedding.

-Some people may be good candidates for hair replacement therapy.
-Hair replacement is best for correcting smaller, localized patches of hair loss.
-Hair grafting is a treatment that takes small pieces of hair-bearing scalp and transplants them to bald patches.
+Hair replacement therapy is a good hair loss treatment for smaller, localized patches of hair loss.
+A hair transplant takes small pieces of hair-bearing scalp and transplants them to bald patches.
 In some cases, individual healthy hairs may also be removed and transplanted.
 Several sessions may be required to reach your desired fullness.

 Have questions about your health?
 Talk to Dr. Aliabadi